Beginner Skateboard Gear

 When you become apt in stopping, starting and carving, you can begin practicing kickturns.

 Balancing for a Moment: Kickturning refers to the ability to balance on your back wheels for moment and swing the front of your board to different direction.
 This takes a lot of practice and balance.

 Once you are good with kickturning, practice kickturning in both directions.
 Try to perform kickturn while moving as well as while skating on ramps.

 Getting Hurt Skateboarding and Getting Back Up

 Any sports with wheels involved tend to get you injured, one way or another.
-And it could be painful experience at that.
+And it could be a painful experience at that.
 It is a routine matter that you can get hurt while skateboarding especially if you are a beginner.
 You, of course, have your protective gear for the same reason, but still, you can get hurt.
-Apart from wearing your protective gear, you can take certain steps to reduce the damage.
+Apart from wearing your protective gear, you can take specific steps to reduce the damage.